-First, mumps was threatening to put the .
-Now another childhood disease, on icemeasles, is making a comeback, as a result of exposure that occurred in Disneyland, of all places.
+First, mumps was threatening to put the NHL on ice.
+Now another childhood disease, measles, is making a comeback, as a result of exposure that occurred in Disneyland, of all places.
 And the repercussions are being felt all the way through the sports community.

 An Arizona news station reported 102 confirmed cases of measles.
 The California Department of Public Health said most of the infections were in California, with other cases in Arizona, Utah, Washington, Colorado, Oregon, Nebraska and Mexico.